Halil Kanacević

-Halil Kanacević (Halil Kanaceviq; born October 23, 1991) is an American-born Montenegrin former professional basketball player.
+Halil Kanacević (Halil Kanaci; born October 23, 1991) is an American-born Montenegrin former professional basketball player.
 He played college basketball at Saint Joseph's University, where he helped lead the team to the 2014 Atlantic 10 championship.

 High school career

 Kanacević attended and played basketball for Curtis High School.
 Although he excelled, Curtis was a chronically overlooked high school in basketball circles, and had the misfortune of barely missing chances to make long runs in New York high school basketball competition.
 Due to this, he was often overlooked in the recruiting process, although he received offers from University of Central Florida, Manhattan College, Quinnipiac, and Hofstra.
 He eventually committed to Hofstra.

 College career

 Kanacević originally committed to Hofstra, but after a season he decided in May 2010 to move to Saint Joseph's University.
 He made his March Madness debut in 2014, when St. Joseph's was eliminated by eventual tournament-winners Connecticut in the first round; he scored 12 points in St. Joseph's 81–89 loss.
 Counting his freshman season at Hofstra, Kanacević finished his collegiate career with 1,163 points, 1,028 rebounds, 407 assists and 202 blocked shots.
 At St. Joseph's, he was coached by Phil Martelli.